TMJ Treatment

 • Inflammation of the temporomandibular joint

-• Gender; women are more prone to TMD
+• Gender; women are more prone to TMJ disorders

 • Age; common among people between the ages of 20 and 40

 Generally, disorders of this type are categorized by aching pain felt in the jaw area or facial muscles.
-If severe enough, TMD can last for years and affect one or both sides of your face.
+If severe enough, a TMJ disorder can last for years and affect one or both sides of your face.

 • Pain or tenderness in your jaw